 My mother had two sisters, Alice and Edna, who visited almost every day with their husbands, Jack and Norman.
 Norman had been an Eighth Army Desert Rat and had marched across North Africa in the campaign to defeat General Rommel.
 Norman had one lasting memory from the war: watching Lord Montgomery riding across the sands on a white horse.
 He had a clear shot and his one regret was that he didn’t shoot him.

 A couple of years passed and I was born on a hot July day, the first grandchild, a summer baby, a symbol of light in the post-war darkness.
 I was surrounded by adults who treated me like a little Sun God.

 In a folk story, the hero needs a rival.
 Mine was Old Granny, who couldn’t stand the sight of me.
 She occupied the bay-windowed room at the front of the house and played the piano day and night.
 I was intrigued by the music wafting up the stairs and would creep into her room to listen.

-At the age of five, I became an entrepreneur.
-I had a red tricycle with a trunk at the back.
-I would steal vegetables and tins of food from the cupboard and deliver them to neighbours who indulged me by buying my wares for pennies and threepenny bits before returning them to my mother.
+At the age of five, I had a red tricycle with a trunk at the back.
+I would steal tins of food and vegetables and from the cupboard and deliver them to neighbours who indulged me by buying my wares for pennies and threepenny bits before returning them to my mother.

 She told me a thousand times to stop raiding the larder but I carried on my small business until she drew upon the ultimate threat: to tell my father and to expect a good thrashing when he got home from work.

-She would deliver her report.
-Dad would look stern as he took me into the bedroom and closed the door.
-He’d clap his big hands for the sound effects, then put a finger to his lips to show we shared a secret.
+She delivered her report.
+Dad looked stern as he took me into the bedroom and closed the door.
+He clapped his big hands together for the sound effects, then put a finger to his lips to show we shared a secret.
 He’d seen enough violence in the war to last a lifetime.

 Share a comment about your mum and dad in the box below.